How Many Are Left??

-then options and try to break it down.
-There is a company in Hemming's (AIG) that has advertised for many years that "HOW MANY ARE LEFT?" where they will charge you $25 or more to tell you a number.
+There is a company in Hemming's (AIG) that has advertised for many years that "HOW MANY ARE LEFT?" where they will charge you $25+++ to tell you a number.
 Bullshit.
 They look at how many are registered in different states.
 That is not accurate.
 For instance, how many of you have a AMC?
 Of those, how many are licensed?
+Or "road worthy?"
 Myself included.
-I have 3 AMXs, but none are in the computers in the State of Texas as none are road worthy.
+I have 17 AMCs, but only 10 are in the computers in the State of Texas.
 Many states like Texas, dump a vehicle off computers after only 2 years.
 There are 18 million vehicles in Houston.
 And only 254 AMCs are registered.
-I have 5 registered, and 7 are not.
+(2010) I have 10 registered, and 7 are not.
 So how did I come up with this idea?

 So let me attempt to tell you for free.
 And no charge, and I specialize in them and have for years and again, have documented many.
 No Ford, No Chevy, No Mopar.
 I may be way off base, chances are my figures here (unscientific!) are probably going to be closer than anyone else's guesses.
 And that is all it is, speculation.
 Guesswork.
 Some will tell you that generally 10% of a certain model is still around 25 years later.
 I think that is too high.

 Some vehicles like Big Bad Colored cars are few.
 I estimate for instance 13 1970 AMXs are know to exist in Big Bad Green.
 Some vehicles, like Rebel Machines in solid colors, like Big Bad Blue, my estimate is 5; or for Hileah Yellow 5-7.
-When you start breaking it down further like how many left 68 Rebel convertibles with a 343, the numbers drop dramatically.
+When you start 'crunching number' further like how many left 68 Rebel convertibles with a 343, the numbers drop dramatically.
 About 24.
 But for some, they are extinct.
 For instance, only 299 1969 AMXs were made with a 290V8/AT combination.
 Lowest production of all three years of two seaters.
 I passed on a 69 AMX 290/AT in Big Bad Orange for $2700 for sale in Texas.
-So 286 BBO 69 AMXs made, but how many of those would have been 290/AT?
+So 284 BBO 69 AMXs made, but how many of those would have been 290/AT?
 This is possibly the only one left in existence sadly.
-How many Hurst SC/Ramblers started their lives as a "B" paint, only to be turned into a "A" paint later?
-There is no way to determine this.
-I have often wrote about how many Donohues and Trans Am Javelins have been built after the initial run in 1970.
-Have built about a dozen "Donohues" myself thru the years.
-How many SC/360s were painted black, and of that tiny number, how many are left?
-Possibly 3.

 The bottom line is that NOW, just about "ANY" American Motors vehicle left is outright rare.